 “Longer-form content than your competition helps you rank higher.”

-“Understanding your clients helps create compelling content to target the ideal audience.”
+“Understanding your clients helps to create compelling content to target the ideal audience.”

 “Choosing topics and keeping up with relevant conversations in the marketplace is as important as choosing the correct keywords to target.”